bethz/ManagerReadme/README.md

 If you know you cannot live up to a commitment, I expect you to promptly notify those who will be impacted.
 Celebrate success, yours and others.

+The CSE team has a weekly Rhythm of Business, ROB.
+That means that there is a weekly cadence for status reporting.
+More details will be provided when available.

 A few times when I would like you to chat with me before making a commitment:

 - Any commitment that requires you to travel outside of your country or internationally.
 Travel is expensive and I want to confirm the reasons we are doing this before we commit.